Jobs That Pay You to Travel

 You can work as a Non-Governmental Organization or NGO worker for an international organization such as the World Health Organization or UNICEF.

-Working with these reputable organizations will give you the comfort and security when you have to travel and work in countries that have conflicts.
+Working with these reputable organizations gives you the comfort and security when you have to travel and work in countries that have conflicts.

 You could be working in the agriculture, health care, infrastructures, education or anything else in between.
-These organizations will give you a decent salary, but other NGOs may not be financially strong to pay you well.
+These organizations give you a decent salary but other NGOs may not be financially strong to pay you well.